 University officials will decide whether the information provided about alleged sexual misconduct presents an ongoing threat and determine if it is necessary to issue a timely warning to the campus community about potential dangers.
 The Chief of Campus Safety is required by law to issue immediate timely warnings for incidents reported that confirm to pose a substantial threat of bodily harm or danger to members of the campus community.
-The university will ensure that an accuser’s name and other identifying information is protected as far as reasonably possible, while still providing enough information for community members to make safety decisions in light of the danger.
-If there is evidence that an alleged offender’s continued presence may constitute a threat to others or to the continuance of normal university operations, interim suspension, loss of housing privileges, and/or other restrictions may be imposed immediately and without prior notice.
+The university will ensure that a complainant’s name and other identifying information is protected as far as reasonably possible, while still providing enough information for community members to make safety decisions in light of the danger.
+If there is evidence that a respondent’s continued presence may constitute a threat to others or to the continuance of normal university operations, interim suspension, loss of housing privileges, and/or other restrictions may be imposed immediately and without prior notice.

-Confidentiality: University officials will protect (as far as is reasonably possible in the circumstances) the privacy of the accuser and the accused.
+University officials will protect (as far as is reasonably possible in the circumstances) the privacy of the complainant and the respondent.
 The University will take all reasonable steps to investigate and respond consistently with any request for confidentiality.
 However, the University cannot guarantee the anonymity of an individual making an informal or formal complaint.
-The University may disclose information provided by accusers, accused, or others in order to comply with legal requirements to promote the safety of students’ employees (Clery) and to proceed with formal conduct proceedings.
+The University may disclose information provided by complainants, respondent, or others in order to comply with legal requirements to promote the safety of students and employees (Clery) and to proceed with formal conduct proceedings.
 A few on campus exceptions to this are as follows: licensed professional counselors and staff, on-campus health service providers and staff, and the campus pastor working within the scope of their licensure or ordination.

-False Claims/Witness: The University recognizes that false allegations of discrimination, harassment, sexual harassment, sexual misconduct can have serious effects on innocent men and women and their educational process.
+The University recognizes that false allegations of discrimination, harassment, sexual harassment, sexual misconduct, sexual assault, dating violence, domestic violence and stalking can have serious effects on innocent men and women and their educational process.
 Therefore, the University may take disciplinary action in cases where frivolous, false, or vexatious complaints are submitted.
 In addition, the University may take disciplinary action against those who bear false witness during an investigation.

-Parental Notification: Fresno Pacific University reserves the right to notify parents/guardians of dependent students regarding any health or safety risk, change in student status or conduct situation, particularly in the case of an alcohol drug violation.
+Fresno Pacific University reserves the right to notify parents/guardians of dependent students regarding any health or safety risk, change in student status or conduct situation, particularly in the case of an alcohol/drug violations.
 The university may also notify parents/guardians of non-dependent students, who are under the age of 21, of alcohol and/or drug policy violations.
 Where a student is non-dependent, the university will contact parents/guardians to inform them of situations in which there is a significant and articulable health and/or safety risk.
 The university also reserves the right to designate which university officials have a need to know about individual conduct reports pursuant to the Family Educational Rights and Privacy Act.

-Retaliation: The University strictly prohibits any retaliation, intimidation, or coercion directed against an employee, student, or other person who, in good faith, has filed a complaint, reported an incident or has testified, assisted or participated in any manner in any investigation proceeding or hearing.
-Any student who, after appropriate investigation, has been determined to have retaliated against an employee or student will be subject to disciplinary action, up to and including immediate suspension, dismissal or expulsion.
-If any employee or student believes he or she has been retaliated against, the employee or student should directly and immediately contact one of the Title IX Coordinators/Compliance Officers.
+The University strictly prohibits any retaliation, intimidation, or coercion directed against a student/employee, or other person who, in good faith, has filed a complaint, reported an incident or has testified, assisted or participated in any manner in any investigation proceeding or adjudication.
+Any student/employee who, after appropriate investigation, has been determined to have retaliated against a student/employee will be subject to disciplinary action, up to and including immediate suspension, dismissal or expulsion.
+If any student/employee believes he or she has been retaliated against, the student/employee should directly and immediately contact the coordinator.